0:00

 Let's just dive right in this.

-*This review is from my May 1st visit with an update for May 7th.
+*This review is from my May 1st.

 5. Ministry of Magic: Another Harry Potter world and my least favorite portal.
 The 1920s Paris scenery is nice and immersive.
 You have the clean and somewhat colorful looks in the front and towards the back alley; you have the dark and mysterious, which is more interesting to me.
 Much like the area at Universal Studios.
 However, if you’re looking for rides, there is not much to do there.
 They have restaurants, a cirque show, and The Battle at the Ministry.
 I did not watch the show, and I did not get a virtual ticket for the Battle.
 I probably stayed there for about twenty minutes and didn’t return.
 This place just wasn’t for me.
 2/5